webos-goodies/AsyncResult/README.md

 AsyncResult is an Objective-C port of [goog.result], an asynchronous module of Google Closure Library.
 It provides an easy and consistent way to handle asynchronous operations.

-A function that initiates an asynchronous operation can return an AsyncResult object as a return value like a synchoronous operation.
+A method or a function that initiates an asynchronous operation can return an AsyncResult object as a return value like a synchoronous operation.
 A caller can regist a handler block to retrieve the result value of the asynchoronous operation when it is resolved.

 Features
 --------

 Although AsyncResult is a variant of implementation of [Promise pattern], it has some original characteristics.

  * Objective-C friendly syntax.
-No method chaining :D
+No method chaining.
  * Defined as a protocol.
 You can integrate AsyncResult functionalities to your classes.
  * A value of an operation can be modified with asyncTransform.
  * Categories to add AsyncResult functionalities to exisiting cocoa claasses.